JuliaArrays/MappedArrays.jl/README.md

 [![codecov.io](http://codecov.io/github/timholy/MappedArrays.jl/coverage.svg?branch=master)](http://codecov.io/github/timholy/MappedArrays.jl?branch=master)

-This package implements "lazy" in-place static transformations of arrays for the Julia programming language.
+This package implements "lazy" in-place elementwise transformations of arrays for the Julia programming language.
 Explicitly, it provides a "view" `M` of an array `A` so that `M[i] = f(A[i])` for a specified (but arbitrary) function `f`, without ever having to compute `M`